eibinget/eibinget/README.md

 Hi, there.
 My name is Tobias Eibinger.
-I am a PhD studen at Graz University.
+I am a PhD studen at Graz University, Economics Department.
 My research interest lies in nonstationary macropanels, time series analysis and environmental economics.
 Also interested in Blockchain Technology from an institutional perspective.